Cooking On The Ranch

 There’s absolutely no reason to go to New Mexico if you’re not going to order some sort of entree that includes a blue corn tortilla.
 It’s a New Mexico specialty that you don’t want to overlook.

-Enchiladas -blue corn tortillas, topped with red or green chile, or mole poblano and filled with your choice of shredded chicken, carne deshebrada or cochinita pibil.
+I spotted these Cochinita Pibil Enchiladas on the menu and the rest was history.
+Here’s their menu description: Enchiladas -blue corn tortillas, topped with green or New Mexico red chile sauce, or mole poblano and filled with your choice of shredded chicken, carne deshebrada or cochinita pibil.

 Ingredients You’ll Need